OpenConceptLab/oclapi/README.md

 ## Data Import Before Concept Creation
 We need to have data before we go on creating a concept.

-The dropdowns that require preloaded data are Concept Class, Datatype, Name/Description Type, Locale.
+The dropdowns that require preloaded data are Concept Class, Datatype, Name/Description Type, Locale, Map Type.

 ### How to import Data
 1. Create a new org `OCL`.